mjameer/LibertyMigrationSteps/README.md

 ### Why Migrate Application to Liberty

-#### We tend to migrate application to Liberty due to the following reasons.
+#### We tend to migrate applications to Liberty due to the following reasons.

 1. Even with the highest version of WAS, it has support only up to Java 8.
-Far I know IBM have no plan to enhance it further.
+Far I know IBM has no plan to enhance it further.
 So, if Java 8 becomes out of complaint, then eventually you may need to choose another app server.

 Refer here -> https://www.ibm.com/support/pages/verify-java-sdk-version-shipped-ibm-websphere-application-server-fix-packs.

-2. Please be noted that WAS is not supported in AKS architecture, I can be used only in traditional VM.
+2. Please note that WAS is not supported in AKS architecture, it can be used only in traditional VM.

 Refer here for more info -> https://learn.microsoft.com/en-us/azure/developer/java/ee/websphere-family

 ![image](https://github.com/mjameer/LibertyMigrationSteps/assets/11364104/7136d1ba-72ec-4898-83c9-a3927bd64a75)

-3. IBM® WebSphere® Liberty is a modern, and ideal for building new cloud-native applications and modernizing existing applications.
+3. IBM® WebSphere® Liberty is modern and ideal for building new cloud-native applications and modernizing existing applications.
 Liberty allows you to take advantage of cloud-centric environments and support for serverless or traditional deployments, in the cloud.
-So, in future, it’s easy to migrate an application hosted in Liberty to Azure.
+So, in the future, it’s easy to migrate an application hosted in Liberty to Azure.

-4. IBM liberty is compatible with Oracle/Open and IBM JDK and can support up to Java 17.
+4. IBM Liberty is compatible with Oracle/Open and IBM JDK and can support up to Java 17.

-5. Finally Liberty eliminates the need of NDM server.
+5. Finally Liberty eliminates the need for an NDM server.

 ##### Additional Reference